travisnielsen/azuretagsync-js/README.md

  <img src="images/invalid-tag-resources.png" width=75%>

- When invoked, ```AuditSubscriptionTags``` reads all items from this table and skips any resource that matches a given type that indicates a tag error has happened.
+ When invoked, ```AuditResourceGroups``` reads all items from this table and skips any resource that matches a given type that indicates a tag error has happened.
 That way, repeated API calls that are known to fail are not made.
 Developers can use the information to update the code to better handle these specific resources.
 Administrators can use this table to tag these resources either via a script or manually.

 ## Local Development / Debugging